dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 * complicated data requires multiple round trips to server
 * versioning with old clients breaking
 * variability in REST design
-* data returned may not be what is needed
+* data returned may not be what exactly what is needed
 * realtime?

 ???
-* user firstname+lastname = fullname
+* content not returned for posts?
+* image size?
+* posts have a userid - but don't know who that is?
+* have to think about versioning